Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 1

-Recall the definition of the correlation coefficient, often denoted as \(r\), which measures the strength and direction of a linear relationship between two variables.
+Recall that the correlation coefficient, often denoted as \(r\), measures the strength and direction of a linear relationship between two variables.

 Watch next